Two Crowded Hours: Production

-Michael Powell's first feature as director, Two Crowded Hours was produced by Jerry Jackson for the Film Engineering Company and distributed by the British arm of Fox Pictures.
-With accomplished players John Longden (star of Blackmail) and Cockney character actor Jerry Verno, shooting was completed in 12 days in April 1931 in and around London's Soho.
+Two Crowded Hours was produced by Jerry Jackson for the Film Engineering Company and distributed by the British arm of Fox Pictures.
+Shooting was completed in 12 days in April 1931 in and around London's Soho.

 "It was played for laughs and thrills", Powell said, "and we were paid £1 per foot by Fox.
-We got £4,000 on delivery so obviously we had to make it for £3,000".
+(216) We got £4,000 on delivery so obviously we had to make it for £3,000".